/institutional/perspectives/portfolio-strategy/understanding-collateralized-loan-obligations-clo

 Trading Volumes of CLOs: Investment Grade and Below Investment Grade Turnover Breakdown

-Source: Guggenheim Investments, FINRA.
-Data as of 9.30.2023.
+Source: Guggenheim Investments, Finra.
+Data as of 6.2.2025.

 Investing in CLOs

-CLOs have several features that make them an integral component of Guggenheim’s fixed-income strategies.
+CLOs have several features that make them an integral component of Guggenheim Investments’ fixed-income strategies.
 In addition to their investor-friendly structural protections and historical credit performance, one of the most important characteristics of CLOs is their floating-rate coupon, which helps insulate bond prices from volatile interest rates.
 Fixed-rate securities decline in value as interest rates rise and investors discount the value of the fixed-rate bonds’ relatively low coupons.
 However, the coupons on floating-rate securities such as CLOs adjust based on the current short-term interest-rate environment.
 As a result, floating-rate securities’ prices tend to be more stable in volatile interest-rate environments than those of their fixed-rate counterparts.

 Capturing opportunities in the CLO market requires the expertise to perform bottom-up research on individual bank loans in the underlying collateral pool.
 Because CLOs routinely have over 200 issuers in their collateral pools, investment managers must have significant corporate credit research capabilities to fully evaluate the underlying credit risk in each CLO.

 The importance of understanding a CLO’s structural characteristics cannot be underestimated.
 Two CLOs with the identical collateral assets may perform differently due to structural differences.
-The legal documentation that governs a typical CLO can be in excess of 300 pages, and a high degree of expertise and consistent market presence are required to analyze these documents and discuss key terms with managers looking to access the market.
+The legal documentation that governs a typical CLO can be more than 300 pages, and a high degree of expertise and consistent market presence are required to analyze these documents and discuss key terms with managers looking to access the market.
 The ability to access the value in CLOs becomes available to investors with the appropriate mix of credit research, structuring experience, and legal expertise.

 The Guggenheim Approach

-Guggenheim’s approach to investing in CLOs is consistent with our process for all our fixed-income investments.
-With CLOs, the Guggenheim investment process starts with a bottom-up fundamental approach to CLO structures.
+Guggenheim Investments’ approach to investing in CLOs is consistent with our process for all our fixed-income investments.
+With CLOs, the investment process starts with a bottom-up fundamental approach to CLO structures.
 Guggenheim brings to bear its extensive research insights across a broad spectrum of the bank loan market and the structuring and legal expertise necessary to understand the nuances of each individual CLO investment opportunity.
 Collateral, structure, and manager attributes are evaluated, and stress testing and scenario analyses are performed.
 Research is augmented by our in-house legal team and by the obligor-level credit views of our corporate credit team.
 Investments are integrated into portfolio strategies by considering relative value, risk, and sector targets, as well as the risk-adjusted return potential evaluated from a long-term holding period point of view.

 Important Notices and Disclosures

 1. Source: Guggenheim Investments, SIFMA, JP Morgan, Bank of America.
-Data as of 9.30.2023.
+Data as of 12.31.2024.
 CLOs are complex investments and not suitable for all investors.
 Investors in CLOs generally receive payments that are part interest and part return of principal.
 These payments may vary based on the rate at which loans are repaid.
 Some CLOs may have structures that make their reaction to interest rates and other factors difficult to predict, make their prices volatile, and subject them to liquidity and valuation risk.
 Please see “Important Notes and Disclosures” at the end of this document for additional risk information.

 Glossary of Terms